kedder/ofxstatement/README.rst

 .. image:: https://coveralls.io/repos/kedder/ofxstatement/badge.png?branch=master
     :target: https://coveralls.io/r/kedder/ofxstatement?branch=master

+Ofxstatement is a tool to convert proprietary bank statement to OFX format, suitable for importing to GnuCash.
+Package provides single command line tool to
-Package provides single command line tool to run: ``ofxstatement``.
-Run ``ofxstatement -h`` to see basic usage description. ``ofxstatement`` works under Python 3 and is not compatible with Python 2.
+run: ``ofxstatement``.
+Run ``ofxstatement -h`` to see basic usage description.
+``ofxstatement`` works under Python 3 and is not compatible with Python 2.

 Rationale
 =========

-Most internet banking systems are capable of exporting account transaction to some sort of computer readable formats, but few supports standard data formats, like `OFX`_.
+Most internet banking systems are capable of exporting account transactions to some sort of computer readable formats, but few supports standard data formats, like `OFX`_.
 On the other hand, personal accounting tools, such as `GnuCash`_ support standard formats only, and will probably never support proprietary